grossadamm/jquery-minPossibleWidths/README.md

 Any column with a th that has a class of autoWidth will not have the width set.
 However it will still be iterated over for width determination.

+Additionally, any td that has a class of skipWidth or that has a colspan will be skipped when calculating the widths for that column.

 ### Example

 Set the max row count: